BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

 * Import of Product Data:
   - Enable the import functionality in bad_connector_woocommerce to transfer products from WooCommerce to Odoo.
   - Handle mapping of product data during the import process.
-  - Introduces "import_products_from_date" field at the backend level, allowing import from a specified date for getting updated products.
+  - Introduces "import_products_from_date" and "import_products_tmpl_from_date" fields at the backend level, allowing import from a specified date for getting updated products and product templates.
   - Implements import of Attributes and Categories during the product import.
   - Added woo_product_categ_ids and woo_attribute_ids in product binding level.
   - Added mapping of woo_product_attribute_value_ids in product binding level.